sighupio/gangplank/docs/README.md

 Create a wildcard CNAME record that aliases the domain under your control to the hostname of the ELB obtained above.

-For instance, if you own `example.com`, create a CNAME record for `*.example.com`, so that you can access gangway at `https://gangway.example.com`.
+For instance, if you own `example.com`, create a CNAME record for `*.example.com`, so that you can access gangplank at `https://gangplank.example.com`.

-### Deploy Gangway
+### Deploy Gangplank

 #### Update config

 Update the following files before deploying replacing all env variables (e.g. ${VAR}):

-*Important: Each placeholder can show up multiple times in the same document.
-Make sure to update all occurrences.*
+_Important: Each placeholder can show up multiple times in the same document.
+Make sure to update all occurrences._

 - docs/yaml/05-ingress.yaml